Apostasy in Islam by country: Algeria

-Freedom of religion in Algeria is regulated by the Algerian Constitution, which declares Sunni Islam to be the state religion (Article 2) but also declares that "freedom of creed and opinion is inviolable" (Article 36); it prohibits discrimination, Article 29 states "All citizens are equal before the law.
-No discrimination shall prevail because of birth, race, sex, opinion or any other personal or social condition or circumstance".
+Freedom of religion in Algeria is regulated by the Algerian Constitution, which declares Sunni Islam to be the state religion.

 According to Pew Research Center in 2010, 97.9% of Algerians were Muslim, 1.8% were unaffiliated, with the remaining 0.3% comprising adherents of other religions.

 By law, children follow the religion of their fathers, even if they are born abroad and are citizens of their (non-Muslim-majority) country of birth.
 The study of Islam is a requirement in both public and private schools for every Algerian child, irrespective of his or her religion.
 Although the educational reform of 2006 eliminated "Islamic sciences" from the baccalaureate, Islamic studies are mandatory in public schools at the primary level and followed by Sharia studies at the secondary level.
 Concerns have been expressed that requests by non-Muslim religious students to opt out of these classes would result in discrimination.

 Muslim women cannot marry non-Muslim men (Algerian Family Code I.II.31), and Muslim men may not marry women of non-monotheistic religious groups.
 Prior to the 2005 amendments, family law stated that if it is established that either spouse is an "apostate" from Islam, the marriage will be declared null and void (Family Code I.III.32).
 The term "apostate" was removed with the amendments, however those determined as such still cannot receive any inheritance (Family Code III.I.138).

 People without religious affiliation tend to be particularly numerous in Kabylie (a Kabyle-speaking area) where they are generally tolerated and sometimes supported.
 Notably, Berber civil rights, human rights and secular activist and musician Lounès Matoub (assassinated in 1998) is widely seen as a hero among Kabyles, despite (or because of) his lack of religion.
 In most other areas of the country, the non-religious tend to be more discreet, and often pretend to be pious Muslims to avoid violence and lynching.

-The majority of cases of harassment and security threats against non-Muslims come from the now nearly destroyed Armed Islamic Group, an organization fighting the government who are determined to rid the country of those who do not share their extremist interpretation of Islam.
-However, a majority of the population subscribes to Islamic precepts of tolerance in religious beliefs.
-Moderate Islamist religious and political leaders have criticized publicly acts of violence committed in the name of Islam.